lwanger/cooked_input/CONTRIBUTING.md

 This rule is about the library. `cooked_input/examples/` is exempt from `ANN`, so a type in one of those docstrings is the only type information there is — leave it alone.

+### Moving code between modules

+Two traps, both found the hard way when `get_input.py` and `get_table.py` were split:

+* **Ruff will not tell you which imports moved to the wrong file.** It selects only the `ANN` rules here, so it reports neither unused (`F401`) nor undefined (`F821`) names. `ty` is what catches a name that was left behind in the old module.
+Run `ruff check --select F401` as a one-off after a move to find the imports the *old* file no longer needs.
+* **A quoted forward reference is resolved in the module that uses the alias, not the one that defines it.** `CommandsArg` in `_typing.py` leaves `GetInputCommand` as a string, so every module annotating a parameter with it must import that name — even though no code in the file references it.
+Nothing but the `-W` docs build catches this: the tests stay green and the build fails with "Cannot resolve forward reference" once per affected function.
+Both convenience modules carry the import with a comment saying why.

+The check that matters most after a move is that the public API did not shift.
+Capture `sorted(dir(cooked_input))` before and after and diff the two; every name is exported from the package, so a move is only correct if that list is identical.

 ### Faking console input